Skip to content

 Once installed, you'll need to create an object called DPA (Data Protection Application), which essentially describes the backup locations, Velero pod configurations, etc. This process varies depending on the cloud/remote storage location.
 All relevant documentation is available here.

-This guide will focus on two main platforms:
+This guide will focus on three main platforms:

 The first step is to create credentials for the platform where you'll upload the backups.
 Specific instructions can be found in the official documentation, but the basic steps are as follows: